-From Islington Bay, you’ll have a choice: continue back to the wharf via the Coastal Track or head east over the causeway to Motutapu Island.
+If you’ve still got time (and more energy), take the alternative northern route on the way down.
+It connects to the unsealed roads leading to Islington Bay.
+From Islington Bay, you’ll have a choice.
+You can continue back to the wharf via the Coastal Track or you can head east over the causeway to Motutapu Island.

 Keep in mind that the ferry service to Rangitoto Island is limited to 2-3 trips a day through most of the year.
-At the time of writing (October 2020), the latest ferry back to central Auckland depart the island from the main wharf at 3:30pm.
+At the time of writing (October 2020), the latest ferry back to central Auckland departs the island from the main wharf at 3:30pm.
 You can check the latest ferry times here.